Bright Lights of Bangkok

 Watch lanterns twinkle along the river and meet the local tailors in Hoi An, Vietnam’s most atmospheric town.
 A jumble of crumbling Chinese shop houses, artist studios and riverside restaurants, it’s crammed with charm.
 The pace is slow and the food is scrumptious.
 In recent years, Hoi An has become something of a national treasure with its day dreamy, timeless atmosphere.

 During your stay you will help support a local not-for-profit organisation in Hoi An as well as learning some new skills.
 The Lifestart Foundation helps disadvantaged Vietnamese people and their families become self-sufficient through vocational training and offers support to create a better life for themselves.
-You will take part in a traditional painting class, making your own card to take home with you and learn how to make a traditional miniature lantern.
+You will take part in a class to learn how to make a traditional miniature lantern.

 Scooting through Saigon